music rooms 2010-2011

-Amrat Hussain is a tablaist from Rajasthan who belongs to a new movement of the “tal”, rhythm of India, which carries on the waves of a growing fusion that includes the appeal of jazz and rock and of the first magical moments of genre pioneer John Mac Laughlin’s Mahavishnu Orchestra.
-The fiery musical dialogues between bass, electric guitar and tables recalls a kind of psychedelic jazz rock more and more popular in India today.
+Amrat Hussain is a tablaist from Rajasthan who belongs to a new movement of the “tal”, the rhythm of India.
+This music emerges from the fusion of jazz and rock and is inspired by the early magical works of John Mac Laughlin, the genre's pioneer and his Mahavishnu Orchestra.
+The fiery musical dialogues between bass, electric guitar and tables recalls a kind of psychedelic jazz rock that is increasingly popularin India today.

 Las Hermanas Caronni

-Ivorian singer, dancer and percussionist Dobet Gnahore has inherited the strength of her Bete traditions from her father Boni Gnahore, percussion master of the Abidjan’s Ki Yi Mbock
+Ivorian singer, dancer and percussionist Dobet Gnahore has inherited the strength of her Bete traditions from her father Boni Gnahore, percussion master of Abidjan’s Ki Yi Mbock.

 Company directed by Werewere Liking.
 With French guitarist, Colin Laroche of the Feline band, she sails through Madinka melodies, Congolese rumba, Ivorian ziglibithy, Cameroonian bikutsi, Ghanaian high-life and zulu songs.
 Dobet Gnahore sings in various African languages (Bete, Fon, Baoulé, Lingala, Malinka, Mina or Bambara) and is a dynamic representative of a truly panafrican music.